hugoam/two-io/ARTICLE.md

 In theory, mud compiles to any desktop, mobile or web platform, mud graphics relying on the [bgfx](https://github.com/bkaradzic/bgfx) library which supports them.
 In practice, there is some work ahead to make that happen and refine the build system for each of them.

-## Domains
+## What's inside ?
 To be able to quickly together c++ apps, but also for educational purposes, the following blocks needed to exist in the open-source ecosystem:
 - [a small generic c++ layer](https://github.com/hugoam/mud/blob/master/docs/reflection.md) (< 5 kLoC): c++ primitives that allow manipulating generic objects at runtime, and precompilation of any c++ code to an initializer for these primitives.
-- [a small generic serialization layer](https://github.com/hugoam/mud/blob/master/docs/serialization.md) (< 1 kLoC): serialize generic c++ objects from and to different formats. mud does only json (and previously sqlite), but some binary formats like flat buffers should be studied (although they usually have their own code generation).
+- [a small generic serialization layer](https://github.com/hugoam/mud/blob/master/docs/serial.md) (< 1 kLoC): serialize generic c++ objects from and to different formats. mud does only json (and previously sqlite), but some binary formats like flat buffers should be studied (although they usually have their own code generation).
 - [a small generic scripting library](https://github.com/hugoam/mud/blob/master/docs/scripting.md) (< 3 kLoC): manipulate generic c++ objects through scripts. all reflected primitives: functions, methods, members can be used seamlessly. mud does only lua, and a powerful graph based visual scripting language.
 - [a small UI library](https://github.com/hugoam/mud/blob/master/docs/ui.md) (< 10 kLoC) that does: immediate-mode widget declarations, logic/layout/styling separation, fully automatic layout, css-like skinning, image-based skinning, style sheets, input widgets, docking windows and tabs, allows to define complex widgets easily.
 - [a small graphics library](https://github.com/hugoam/mud/blob/master/docs/graphics.md) (< 6 kLoC): immediate-mode rendering graph declaration, with the following basic primitives: meshes, models, shaders, programs, materials, skeletons, animations, render targets, filters, render passes, render pipelines.
 It is minimalistic in design, and is **NOT a game engine** nor does it try to be.